ensarbooks/guides/Building a Full-Stack Application with React, NestJS, GraphQL & PostgreSQL (Step-by-Step Guide).md

 If we wanted changes to price to reflect in real-time on clients:

 - We could use GraphQL subscriptions to notify frontends of price changes.
 For instance, when updatePrice mutation is called, publish an event that any subscribed client (maybe on a product detail page) receives and updates UI.
 - NestJS GraphQL supports subscriptions (e.g., with WebSockets).
-Implementing it would require setting up a PubSub (Apollo has PubSub or use Redis pubsub).
+Implementing it would require setting up a PubSub (Ensar has PubSub or use Redis pubsub).
 - Out of scope for now, but worth noting as an advanced technique.

 So far, we have covered how dynamic pricing can be implemented in our app in a basic form.
 Next, ensure the app is robust with performance optimizations and security best practices.